 Total engine hours Operated in each California Air District during the Calendar Year.

-If section 2478.5(a)(2)(A) applies to the locomotive, include the total MWh of operation since the Locomotive’s Original Engine Build Date.

-Locomotive Operators are not required to include ZE Locomotives in their Locomotive Emissions Annual Report.
+For AESS equipped Locomotives:

+The time, date, location, and duration of each instance when a Locomotive idled for longer than 30 minutes in California.

+The reason for idling for each instance when a Locomotive idled for longer than 30 minutes in California.

 Spending Account Annual Report.
-No later than July 1 of each Calendar Year, Locomotive Operators subject to section 2478.4, the Spending Account, shall report the following:
+A Locomotive Operator subject to section 2478.4 shall report the following:

-Locomotive Operator/company name;
+Locomotive Operator/company name and contact information, including an email address and phone number.

-The calculated Spending Account funding requirement for the previous Calendar Year, as described in section 2478.4(c);
+The calculated Spending Account funding requirement for the previous Calendar Year, and calculations as described in subsection 2478.4(c).

-The total amount deposited in the Spending Account to meet the funding requirement in section 2478.4 for the previous Calendar Year;
+The total amount deposited in the Spending Account to meet the funding requirement in section 2478.4 for the previous Calendar Year.

-A list of all purchases made with Spending Account funds including:
+A list of all purchases made with Spending Account funds in the previous Calendar Year, including:

 Item description;

 Item location if stationary; and

 Total funding expended for each item.

-The Spending Account balance on December 31 of the calendar year prior to the reporting date;
+The Spending Account balance on December 31 of the Calendar Year prior to the reporting date;

 ZE Credits Report.
-Operators of ZE Locomotives, ZE Rail Equipment and Operators of locomotives that connect to Wayside Power that wish to claim ZE credits applicable to the previous Calendar Year shall report the following:
+Operators of ZE Locomotives, and ZE Rail Equipment and Operators of Locomotives that connect to Wayside Power that wish to claim ZE credits applicable to the previous Calendar Year shall additionally report the following:

 For each ZE Locomotive and ZE Rail Equipment Operated in California during the prior Calendar Year: